 Information for international students

-If English is not your first language: IELTS (Academic) 6.0 with minimum 5.5 in each component or equivalent.
+If English is not your first language: IELTS (Academic) 6.0 with minimum 5.5 in each component of writing, speaking, listening and reading or equivalent.

 Fees and funding